Jéssica Silva

-Jéssica Lisandra Manjenje Nogueira Silva (born 11 December 1994) is a Portuguese professional footballer who plays as a winger or forward for Benfica and the Portugal women's national team.
+Jéssica Lisandra Manjenje Nogueira Silva (born 11 December 1994) is a Portuguese professional footballer who plays as a winger or forward for Saudi Women's Premier League club Al Hilal SFC and the Portugal national team.

 Club career

-She had a half year spell with Swedish Damallsvenskan club Linköpings FC from July to December 2014 and played for Clube de Albergaria from 2014 until 2016.
+Silva had a half-year spell with Swedish Damallsvenskan club Linköpings FC from July to December 2014 and played for Clube de Albergaria from 2014 until 2016.
 From 2017 to 2019 she played for Levante UD in Spain.

+On 10 May 2021, Silva was announced at Kansas City Current on a two year contract.

+On 16 August 2024, NJ/NY Gotham FC announced that they had signed Silva through the 2024 season.
+She scored her first goal with Gotham on 3 October 2024, in a 13–0 drubbing over Frazsiers Whip FC in the CONCACAF W Champions Cup.
+After her first season at Gotham, Silva was re-signed by the club to a short-term extension.

 International career

-In September 2011, Silva made her senior debut for the Portugal women's national football team, in a 1–0 UEFA Women's Euro 2013 qualifying defeat by Austria in Pombal.
+Silva was born in Portugal to an Angolan father and Portuguese mother, with both of her grandmothers of Angolan descent.
+In September 2011, she made her senior debut for the Portugal women's national football team, in a 1–0 UEFA Women's Euro 2013 qualifying defeat by Austria in Pombal.

 Silva was named by coach Francisco Neto in the final 23-player Portugal squad for UEFA Women's Euro 2017 in the Netherlands.
 But in the last training session before departing for the tournament, she was injured.
 Diana Gomes was called up by Neto as her replacement.

+On 30 May 2023, she was included in the 23-player squad for the FIFA Women's World Cup 2023.

+On 24 June 2025, Silva was called up to the Portugal squad for the UEFA Women's Euro 2025.